-While the hoodoos in Turkey were pretty impressive, Bryce Canyon National Park in Utah takes the cake for the having the most “fairy chimneys” in the world, according to the National Park Service.
+While the hoodoos in Turkey were pretty impressive, Bryce Canyon National Park in Utah takes the cake for having the most "fairy chimneys" in the world, according to the National Park Service.
 Ranging from around five feet tall to 150 feet tall, these hoodoos have been around for 30 to 40 million years.
 Around that time, these rocks began to form in an ancient Lake in western Utah and were colored by mineral deposits.
 Unfortunately, the fairies will have to find other chimneys eventually.
 These hoodoos typically have an erosion rate of two to four feet every 100 years, which is primarily due to frost wedging and slightly acidic rainwater.

 The Organ Pipes—Organ Pipes National Park, Australia

 Unsurprisingly, the Organ Pipes in Organ Pipes National Park is known for, well, looking like organ pipes.
 In fact, they're even referred to as an "outdoor cathedral."
 Over one million years ago, lava from Mt.
 Holden made its way down to an active volcano plain, which would soon be home to the Organ Pipes.
 The cooling and cracking of the lava left behind the beautiful 229-foot-tall basalt columns that are there today.
 Is it just us or do these national parks look even more gorgeous covered in snow?

 The Great Tsingy—Tsingy de Bemaraha National Park, Madagascar